-17 Limited Series on Hulu to Binge Over Christmas Break
+17 Limited Series on Hulu to Obsess Over

 Do you ever feel overwhelmed by the sheer volume of episodes a show has?
 We’re looking at you, Grey’s Anatomy (still love you though).
 Sometimes you want a new show to watch, but committing to hundreds of episodes seems like too much to handle.
 That’s when a miniseries—or “limited series”—really comes in clutch.